gemandyruby/gemandyruby.github.io/_stories/pool.md

 Ruby shook her head but smiled despite herself.
 “Just water, thanks.”

 As the waiter hurried off, clearly flustered, Ruby leaned back in her chair and tried to focus on her book.
 Gem, meanwhile, was fully in her element, lounging like a queen and soaking up the stares.
-When her drinks arrived, she took a sip of the piña colada and sighed dramatically.

 “This place is soooo nice,” she said, glancing around.
 “But, like, do you think they’ve ever seen anyone as hot as me?
 Be honest.”